-- 2.1 OSU Environmental Health & Safety The Ohio State University Office of Environmental Health & Safety (EH&S) is responsible for the following: - 2.1.1 Updates and revisions to the written Forklift and Powered Industrial Truck Safety Program; - 2.1.2 Ensure forklift and powered industrial truck training programs meet applicable requirements; - 2.1.3 Provide program oversight. - 2.2 Department Supervisors Supervisors or department heads of areas where forklifts and/or powered industrial trucks are used are responsible for the following: - 2.2.1 Designating and identifying personnel authorized to operate forklifts and powered industrial trucks (do not allow unauthorized use of the equipment); - 2.2.2 Ensuring authorized operators have received proper training and certification (every 3 years) prior to operating a forklift or powered industrial truck.
-It is the supervisors responsibility to certify each operator; - 2.2.3 Ensure all safety and manufacturer regulations and instructions are followed; - 2.2.4 Ensure forklifts and powered industrial trucks are maintained in proper working order and repaired when necessary.

-- 2.3 Authorized forklift/powered industrial truck operators Operators of forklifts and/or powered industrial trucks are responsible for the following: - 2.3.1 Attending and passing classroom and evaluation of competence training prior to operating a forklift or powered industrial truck; - 2.3.2 Performing and documenting forklift/powered industrial truck pre-use inspections; - 2.3.3 Reporting all vehicle maintenance issues to his/her supervisor and removing the equipment from service if necessary; - 2.3.4 Operating and maintaining equipment in a safe manner at all times.
+- 2.1 OSU Environmental Health & Safety The Ohio State University Office of Environmental Health & Safety (EHS) is responsible for the following: - 2.1.1 Updates and revisions to the written Forklift and Powered Industrial Truck Safety Program; - 2.1.2 Ensure forklift and powered industrial truck training programs meet applicable requirements; - 2.1.3 Provide program oversight. - 2.2 Department Supervisors Supervisors or department heads of areas where forklifts and/or powered industrial trucks are operated are responsible for the following: - 2.2.1 Designating and identifying personnel authorized to operate forklifts and powered industrial trucks: - 2.2.2 Ensuring authorized operators have received proper training prior to operating a forklift or powered industrial truck; - 2.2.3 Ensure forklifts and powered industrial trucks are maintained in proper working order and repaired when necessary. - 2.3 Authorized forklift/powered industrial truck operators Operators of forklifts and/or powered industrial trucks are responsible for the following: - 2.3.1 Attending and passing classroom and evaluation of competence training prior to operating a forklift or powered industrial truck; - 2.3.2 Performing and documenting forklift/powered industrial truck pre-use inspections; - 2.3.3 Reporting all vehicle maintenance issues to his/her supervisor and removing the equipment from service if necessary; - 2.3.4 Operating and maintaining equipment in a safe manner at all times.